Facebook Page vs. Group: Which One Is Right for You?

 Who Should Use Facebook Groups?

 Groups are best for cases where discussion is the main focus.
-A group wouldn’t really help you promote your tech business, but a Facebook group for entrepreneurs could help link you to industry peers.
+A group wouldn’t really help you promote your tech business—you should create a Facebook business page for that.

 A few other scenarios where a group is useful include: